-10 CSS Tips for a Web Design that Sucks!
+10 Simple CSS Tips and Tricks for Better Web Design and Usability

-If your website doesn’t have the expected success, it may be for a very simple reason: bad design.
-While professional templates are hard to achieve for a non-designer, these simple CSS tweaks can dramatically improve your design, make it more accessible and more efficient.
+If your website doesn’t achieve the success you’re hoping for, it might be due to a very simple reason: bad design.
+While professional templates are hard to achieve for a non-designer, these simple CSS tweaks can dramatically improve your design, make it more accessible, and make it more efficient.

-Using the blockquote HTML tag is a good practice that many web writers use to differentiate the quoted text from the rest.
+Using the blockquote HTML tag is a good practice that many web writers use to differentiate quoted text from the rest.
 However, you can improve the rendering of these by tuning it with CSS.
-Adding nice typographic quotes and a background colour will make your citations really stand out.
+Adding nice typographic quotes and a background color will make your citations really stand out.

 Tutorial on SitePoint

-Bulleted lists are a nice way to display links, archives or category, but they do look very common and fail to blend into your site’s design.
+Bulleted lists are a nice way to display links, archives, or categories but they do look very common and fail to blend into your site’s design if to stick to displaying default bullet points.
 Did you know that you can replace these bullets with custom images?
 Doing this, you’ll have a more coherent design.

 Tutorial on MaxDesign - Tutorial on MacWorld